zegonix/navigate/README.md

 `navigate` requires a setup
 1) clone the repository
 1) build crate
-1) add path to executable to shell environment
+1) add path to executable to shell environment, or copy the executable to a directory in the path variable (e.g. `/usr/local/bin`)
-1) source setup script `navigate_bash_setup`
+1) source setup script `navigate_bash_setup` for convenience functions and bash completions

 ## configuration

 The behaviour of `navigate` can be configured in the file `$XDG_CONFIG_HOME/navigate/navigate.toml`.

-*It has the toml extension, but might not implement the full toml specification.*
+> *It has the toml extension, but might not implement the full toml specification.*

 > `navigate` will check for the file `default.toml` in the configuration directory and create it if not found.
 > It contains all settings with default values and a short explanation.